dev-scripts/prakashbhandari.com.np/content/posts/how-to-create-a-navbar-using-material-ui-and-react-router.md

 ## Step 4: Routing and Importing `Navbar` Component

 Finally, I will be adding Routing in `App` Component.
-We don't need to create `App.js` file, it comes with react project setup.
+We don't need to create `App.js` file, it comes with React project setup.
 Just need to update as per our requirement.

 `BrowserRouter`, `Routes`, and `Route` need to be import from `react-router-dom` in `App.js`